 PANAMA CITY, FLORIDA

 This guide is designed to provide you with a one-stop source to obtain information on the scientific, and visual aspects of the shells found in the Florida Panhandle.
-The list is not exhaustive as new species are being found quite often.
-The data contained herein is current as of February, 2026
+The guide is not exhaustive as new species are being found quite often.
+The data contained herein is current as of February, 2026.

 Created by: Jim Brunner

-A striking Banded Tulip (Cinctura lilium) in the frigid waters of St. Andrew’s Bay.
+A striking Banded Tulip (Cinctura hunteria) in the frigid waters of St. Andrew’s Bay.
 Did you know True Tulips (Fasciolaria tulipa) prey on the Banded Tulip?

 No shell?
 Sea Hares have an internal shell.
 They can grow up to 16 inches, but this particular one was around 8 inches.
 I found it beached in Saint Andrew's State Park.
 When I placed it back in the water, it released its purple ink.
 They are harmless to humans.
 4/15/25